premutos2003/app_test_todo/README.md

 ## Requirements

 - [Node and npm](http://nodejs.org)
-- MongoDB: Make sure you have your own local or remote MongoDB database URI configured in `config/database.js`
+- MongoDB: Make sure you have your own local or remote MongoDdasdadB database URI configured in `config/database.js`

 ## Installation